ZachHembree/BuildVision2/README.md

 Example: "/bv2 bind open control shift"

 ## Editing the Config File:
 In addition to storing your keybinds, the config file has a handful of other settings for changing your multiplier rates and a few UI settings.
-For those of you comfortable tinkering with XML, it's a hell of a lot faster than dicking around with chat commands.
-Just make your changes, use /bv2 load and they'll be instantly applied.
+Just make your changes, use **/bv2 load** and they'll be instantly applied.

-The config file can be found in **%AppData%\Roaming\SpaceEngineers\Storage\1697184408.sbm_BuildVision2.** At the risk of stating the obvious, improperly formatted XML will not be interpreted correctly and will result in the default settings being loaded instead.
+The config file can be found in **%AppData%\Roaming\SpaceEngineers\Storage\1697184408.sbm_BuildVision2.** At the risk of stating the obvious, improperly formatted XML will not be interpreted correctly and will result in the default settings being loaded instead (unless a set of valid settings are already loaded).
 The config file will not be generated until you run the mod at least once.

-Any formatting errors or general IO errors will be saved to bvLog.txt in the same directory.
+Any formatting errors or general IO errors will be saved to **bvLog.txt** in the same directory.
 If the error log isn't working, you might have a problem with your file access permissions.
 The log file won't be created unless there was an error to log at some point.